 Look at it this way: the negative review isn’t the end.
 It’s not a sign of failure.
 It’s merely a step in the process.
 Even when a customer blusters online that, “I’ll never buy from X company again!”—odds are you can win that customer back.
 The truth is, 70 percent of your complaining customers will come back if you can quickly resolve their problem.

 Online reviews provide credibility and sales lift—yes, even the negative reviews help.
 Sites featuring reviews noticed an 18 percent increase in sales.
 Products with 20+ reviews perform better as well, scoring over 80 percent more conversions than those products featuring no reviews.
 Consumers like to see what they can expect from a purchase, warts and all.
 In fact, the vast majority of Millennials (93 percent) will check online reviews before moving forward with a purchase.

 Online reviews also serve as word-of-mouth advertising, especially when 72 percent of customers place as much trust in online reviews as they do in their friends’ and family’s recommendations.
 And 68 percent of those customers trust reviews more when there’s a mix of both good and bad ones.

 You won’t hit a homerun every time.
 No one does.
 Something’s going to go wrong, leaving you with an upset customer on your hand.
-There’s no point rehashing the damage an angry customer can do, or that a bad review can cause.
-You’ve heard them before.
+There’s no point rehashing the statistics about all the damage an angry customer can do, or that a bad review can cause.
+You’ve heard it already.
 Chances are you’ve fired off an angry online review yourself.
 When you’re on the receiving end of a nasty online review, remember: